akrabat/old-ow-php-action-with-dependencies/README.md

 # OpenWhisk PHP action with Composer dependency

-This is an example of a simple OpenWhisk PHP action that has a Composer dependency.
+This is an example of a simple OpenWhisk Docker action that uses PHP internally with a Composer dependency.
+Nowadays though, it's easier to use the built-in [PHP support][1].

-It creates a [docker action][1], which has a `router.php` to respond to the OpenWhisk invocation API calls and a `src/action.php` which contains the PHP function to execute.
+It creates a [docker action][2], which has a `router.php` to respond to the OpenWhisk invocation API calls and a `src/action.php` which contains the PHP function to execute.